John Augustine Hartford: Life and career

 John Hartford was born in Orange, New Jersey and was the fourth child of George Huntington Hartford (1832–1917) and Marie Josephine Ludium (1837–1915).
 John's father was already an executive at the Great Atlantic and Pacific Tea Company which his father would then own.
 Mr. Hartford was also elected Mayor of Orange when John was six and served as both Mayor and Gilman's partner.
 At an early age, John demonstrated an entrepreneurial spirit when on St. Patrick's day he parked his father's buggy along the parade route and charged people to climb up to get a better view.
 After completing high school, he joined A&P, working at a company warehouse.

-By the time John joined the firm, A&P was making the transition from being chain of tea and coffee shops to the first chain of grocery stores.
+By the time John joined the firm, A&P was making the transition from being a chain of tea and coffee shops to the first chain of grocery stores.
 John's older brother, known as Mr. George to distinguish him from his father known as Mr. Hartford, had joined the firm eight years earlier and had won respect for his suggestions to expand the then limited product line.
-Both John's father and brother were private people as compared to John's extroverted personality and John quickly assumed the role representing headquarters by extensively traveling around the company.
+Both John's father and brother were private people as compared to John's extroverted personality, and John quickly assumed the role of representing headquarters by extensively traveling around the company.
 Gilman died in 1901, and George Sr. acquired control of the company from the estate, eventually purchasing the interest of the Gilman heirs.
 At that time, A&P ranked only 5th among national grocery chains with 200 stores and the company started an aggressive expansion plan.
 About 1907, John and his brother George assumed greater management responsibilities when their father reached 75 with George Jr. controlling finance and John directing sales and operations.